 Yvo de Boer, the former head of the UN’s climate change department and the man who led the UN’s efforts at Copenhagen, has said he doesn’t think a global carbon tax will ever be agreed.
 Read more

 In this week’s readers’ Q&A session, Ditlev Engel, CEO of Vestas, the world’s biggest wind turbine manufacturer, answers your questions on the future of wind power.

 In the first of two parts, Ditlev defends his industry’s government subsidies, explains his company’s decision to axe 3,000 jobs and discusses the major global obstacles to developing wind energy.
 Read more

 Many thanks for all your questions for Ditlev Engel, the CEO of Vestas.
 His answers will appear on this site on Friday.

-As ministers, negotiators, NGOs and reporters prepare to jet off to Cancun for the annual UN climate talks, five prominent delegates outline what they want to see from the next two weeks of talks.
+As ministers, negotiators, NGOs and reporters prepare to jet off to Cancun for the annual UN climate talks, we asked four prominent delegates, including our environment correspondent, Fiona Harvey, what they wanted to see from the next two weeks of talks.
 Read more